jacobcassidy/vscode-css-nesting-syntax-highlighting/README.md

 # CSS Nesting Syntax Highlighting

-> Note: You may need to reload VSCode after installing this extension for it to take effect.

 All modern browsers support CSS nesting ([Can I Use](https://caniuse.com/css-nesting)), but Visual Studio Code doesn't currently have CSS nesting syntax highlighting.
-This extension rectifies that by updating the CSS syntax highlighting to include nesting.
+This extension rectifies that by updating the CSS syntax highlighting to include nesting (and more).

 To learn more about CSS Nesting, see [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_nesting).